ga-dc/mini-lessons-hw/readme.md

     class Purchase < ActiveRecord::Base
     end
     ```
-4. Based on #3, give an example of a) associating two instances via the join model.
+4. Based on #3, give an example of associating two instances via the join model.

 Note: For #3 and #4, you can answer these questions by including link(s) to places in your Project 2 repo where you do the requested tasks.
 Make sure you're liking to a specific file / line in that file.
 [How to link to line numbers in github](http://stackoverflow.com/questions/23821235/how-to-link-to-specific-line-number-on-github)